 Yes, that's frequent.
 And yes, you can trim your own split ends completely on your own — however, some stylists suggest holding out until you can visit the salon.
 "Don't cut your hair!" says celebrity hairstylist Scotty Cunha.
 "You're going to have more anxiety than if you leave it."

-Opting to go full steam ahead anyway?
-In that case, you’ll need to know the proper way to do so.
+Still eager to learn how to trim dead ends, anyway?
+In that case, you’ll need to know the proper procedure to trimming split ends.
 Below, everything you need to know about at-home trims, from identifying broken hair shafts (aka split ends) to keeping hair looking its best long after you've taken the plunge.

 We only include products that have been independently selected by TZR's editorial team.
 However, we may receive a portion of sales if you purchase a product through a link in this article.

 You don't need a microscope to pinpoint the teensy, tiny splits.
 "Once hair is dry, run your hair in between your two fingers all the way to the ends," Stenson says.
 "You will feel a change in texture and you will also see that the ends start to split from the ends moving up to the point of where you feel the texture change."

 "Split ends are much easier to detect in straight hair, as curly and coily styles can often mask the true state of hair ends,” Robin Groover, a hairstylist and founder of Too Groovy Hair Salon, tells TZR.
 “However, hair that becomes stuck or tangled when running your fingers through it is often an easy detector of split ends.
 The split ends create knots for curls and coils on the ends.
 And as a result, the hair will often break on the ends, resulting in length stagnation."